 Because the two experiences are in the same classroom, the student must complete an application for senior field and student teaching simultaneously at least six months prior to the semester they wish to be placed for senior field (i.e. May 30 for the following spring placements, January 30 for the following fall placements).
-Questions about this experience can be directed to Dr. Mary Mahoney-Ferster, Director of Student Teaching, at firstname.lastname@example.org or 610.902.8274.
+Questions about this experience can be directed to Mrs. Megan Norris, Director of Student Teaching and Field Experience, at 610.902.8348 or firstname.lastname@example.org

 Post-baccalaureate students do not complete a senior field experience.